CANITEY/obsidian/5 - Main Notes/Git - config.md

 3. system wide
    this will be applied to all repositories on the machine, will work for all users.
 Can be found in `/etc/gitconfig`

+any of the upper files is note required for git to work, but you need to set them

 # References
 [[Git by Prime]]